Jelly-RDF/jelly-rdf.github.io/docs/specification/serialization.md

 !!! note

-    The "Note" blocks in this document are not part of the specification, but rather provide additional information for implementers.
+    "Note" and "Tip" blocks in this document are not part of the specification, but rather provide additional information or advice for implementers.

 !!! note